springfall2008/batpred/docs/output-data.md

 can be used for automations to trigger the immersion heater boost
 - input_number.predbat_iboost_today - Gives the amount of energy modelled that will be sent to the solar diverter today, increments during the day and is reset to zero at 11:30pm each night
+- predbat.iboost_best - Predicted energy in kWh going into the iBoost solar diverter under the best plan

 ## Carbon data

 The following sensors output by Predbat give historic and predicted carbon data.
 They are used in the carbon chart - see [creating the Predbat charts](creating-charts.md):

-predbat.carbon Predicted Carbon energy in g predbat.carbon_best Predicted Carbon energy best in g predbat.carbon_now Grid Carbon intensity history g/kWh predbat.carbon_today Carbon today so far in g
+predbat.carbon - Predicted Carbon energy in g at the end of the plan with attributes giving the breakdown of predicted Carbon impact by half hour time slots predbat.carbon_best - Predicted Carbon intensity in g for your home under the best plan based on grid imports, grid exports and the grid's projected carbon intensity predbat.carbon_now - A sensor that gives the current Grid Carbon intensity in g/kWh predbat.carbon_today - A sensor that tracks your home's Carbon impact today in g based on your grid import minus your grid export

 ## Energy saving data